9 Reasons Why WhatsApp is not popular in North America

 Privacy Concerns

-Despite being end-to-end encrypted, the fact that Facebook controls it causes some users to have privacy concerns.
 The app also includes capabilities like location sharing, last seen, knowing if someone is online or not, etc.

 These characteristics are viewed as defects by many Americans.
 There are still some issues even though some of these functions can be disabled.

-Strong SMS platform
+Strong SMS Platform

 You most certainly have a mobile phone contract if you own a mobile phone in the US.
 The offerings for users are quite alluring because the mobile market is extremely competitive.